waste water

 1. The waste water enters the treatment works through the main sewer.
 Here it passes through a series of metal grids or screens to remove large objects such as plastic waste, condoms, nappies and other materials which should not really be flushed down into the drains.

-2. Next the waste water enters a series of settling channels, sometimes called FOGG channels, fat, oil, grease and grit are removed here.
-The grit or silt settles on the bottom of the channel and is removed.
-The fats, oil and grease float on top of the waste water and they are also skimmed off and removed.
+2. Next the waste water enters a series of settling channels, sometimes called FOGG channels.
+In these FOGG channels the fat, oil, grease and grit are removed.
+The waste water enters grit chambers where the heavier particles such as grit or silt settle to the bottom of the channel and are removed.
+After this, the waste water moves to a separate tank where the fats, oils, and grease (FOG) that float on top of the waste water and are skimmed off and also removed.

-4. Next the water from the sedimentation tanks enter another tank which contains large pebbles or even small plastic beads which are covered in bacteria.
-The bacteria are fed a constant supply of air and undergo aerobic respiration.
-These bacteria fed on and break up most the remaining organic compounds and also kill the harmful anaerobic bacteria in the effluent.
-The water is now clean enough to be fed back into a river where it should not pose any threat to the marine organisms living there.
+4. Next, the effluent from the sedimentation tanks now enters the aeration tanks or for smaller treatment works a trickling filters system is commonly used, here a large revolving arm will slowly spray the effluent onto a large pebbles or plastic beads, which are covered in aerobic bacteria.
+In either method the bacteria present use the oxygen present in a process called aerobic respiration to break down most of the remaining organic compounds in the effluent.
+After treatment the water is now clean enough to be fed back into a river where it should not pose any threat to the aquatic organisms living there.

-5. The sludge from the sedimentation contains mostly organic matter and many harmful bacteria.
-This semi-solid slug is fed into an anaerobic digester.
-This contains many bacteria which will feed on the sludge.
-This process can take up to 2 weeks.
-The digester operates at 370C in an oxygen free atmosphere to ensure optimum conditions for the micro-organisms to break down the sludge.
-Methane gas is produced as a by product from this anaerobic digestion and it is used as a power source to operate machinery at the water treatment works.
+5. The sludge from the sedimentation process contains mostly organic matter and many harmful bacteria.
+This semi-solid slug is fed into large anaerobic digesters.
+These digesters contains many bacteria which will feed on the sludge and break it down, this process can take up to 2 weeks.
+The digester operates at a temperature of 370C in an oxygen free atmosphere to ensure optimum conditions for the microorganisms present to break down the sludge.
+Methane gas is produced as a by product from this anaerobic digestion and it is used as a power source to operate much of the machinery at the water treatment works.

 6. The sludge leaves the anaerobic digester and enters a drier where up to 95% of the water is removed.
 The dried sludge can be used in agriculture as a soil conditioner or fertiliser.

-Factories and industries may produce waste water or effluents which contains certain pollutants.
-This could include heavy metals, oils or other organic substances and micro-organisms from certain industries e.g. meat producers.
-This water may need additional steps to remove these pollutants before the water is discharged into a river.
+Factories and industries may produce waste water or effluents which contain certain pollutants, which could include heavy metals, oils or other organic substances and microorganisms from certain specialised industries such as meat producers.
+This water may need additional steps to remove these pollutants before being discharged into a river.
 This could include precipitation reactions to remove heavy metals followed by additional filtration.
-It could include treatment with chlorine or UV radiation to kill micro-organisms or the use of membranes to remove certain pollutants.
+It could include treatment with chlorine or UV radiation to kill any microorganisms present or the use of membranes to remove certain pollutants.

 Next